-state plan S. Ahu

-Each tab is a decision point separated by gender, race, and ethnicity for 2020.
+state plan Each tab is a decision point separated by gender, race, and ethnicity for 2020.
 Data is duplicated counts, statewide.

-Offense Type

-Judge Park confirmed the DOE truancy referrals to Family Court

-(Truancy Court) is being captured in this report o The decision point is a Petition

-o The decision point is a Petition

-(10:22)

-V. Rosete-Medeiros

-It would be helpful to see the data broken out by Island

-(10:23)

-S. Kana'iaupuni

-• Agree

-(10:23)

-S. Ahu Mark on aggregating S. Ahu

-We can work on getting this information by Island.
-Work on aggregating data by County S. Allu

-(10:24) , , , , , , , , , , , , , , , , , , , ,

-K. Narruhn

-Who falls under "Other Pacific Islander/Mixed Pacific-Islander"

-category?

-(10:25)

-S. Ahu

-Anyone who is not Hawaiian, or Samoan will fall under this category

-We can put in a request for the "Other Pacific Islander/Mixed Pacific-Islander" to be further aggregated based on the Committee packs.

-Islander" to be further aggregated based on the Committee needs Will send the race and ethnic category definitions that are used by

-JJIS

-JF.
-Francis

-(10:27)

-Prophing it down further would be much more heliaful

-Breaking it down further would be much more helpful Community outreach workers can target and engage

-Community outreach workers can target and engage

-(10:29)

-V. Rosete-Medeiros

-Where does the counts for the "Unknown" category come from n?

-(10:30)

-R. Lee Soon

-At Ho'opono Mamo, occasionally we will have some "Unknown wasn't included on HPD referral and we weren't able to connect the youth or complete in-take.

-(10:30)

-S. Ahu

-We will confirm with JJIS on what data is inputted under "Unkname and send the definitions for each category inputted under

-(10:31) "Unknown" and send

-J. Paekukui race & ethnicity

-Some of our police officers in the Compliance Committee have definition

-reported youth as "Unknown"

-They don't know what ethnicity they are

-The officer will put "Unknown" (they don't self-identify the

-youth)

-Working to create a poster that can be used to help ider ntify

-what race or ethnicity they are

-Provide different languages spoken so they can p to a language they speak point

-(10:32)

-R. Lee Soon

-Some youth can't read in their language.

-Would an image like a flag be a helpful addition?

-(10:33)

-K. Narruhn
+Offense Type Judge Park confirmed the DOE truancy referrals to Family Court (Truancy Court) is being captured in this report The decision point is a Petition (10:22) V. Rosete-Medeiros It would be helpful to see the data broken out by Island (10:23) S. Kana'iaupuni • Agree (10:23) S. Ahu • We can work on getting this information by Island.
+Work on aggregating data by County S. Ahu (10:24)K. NarruhnWho falls under "Other Pacific Islander/Mixed Pacific-Islander" category?
+(10:25) S. Ahu Anyone who is not Hawaiian, or Samoan will fall under this category We can put in a request for the "Other Pacific Islander/Mixed Pacific-Islander" to be further aggregated based on the Committee needs Will send the race and ethnic category definitions that are used by JJIS JF.
+Francis (10:27)

+( ( Breaking it down further would be much more helpful Community outreach workers can target and engage (10:29) Rosete-Medeiros Where does the counts for the "Unknown" category come from?
+(10:30) At Ho'opono Mamo, occasionally we will have some "Unknown" if it wasn't included on HPD referral and we weren't able to connect with the youth or complete in-take.
+(10:30) Ahu We will confirm with JJIS on what data is inputted under "Unknown" and send the definitions for each category Confirm with JJIS on data S. Ahu and send the definitions for each category 10:31) Paekukui Some of our police officers in the Compliance Committee have reported youth as "Unknown" They don't know what ethnicity they are The officer will put "Unknown" (they don't self-identify the youth) Working to create a poster that can be used to help identify what race or ethnicity they are Provide different languages spoken so they can point to a language they speak 10:32) Lee Soon Some youth can't read in their language.
+Would an image like a flag be a helpful addition? inputted under "Unknown" and send race & ethnicity definition (10:33) K. Narruhn
-• Our language is oral and spoken fluently but youth can't read in their language o A simple personal greeting could be recognized (10:34)J. F. Francis • I agree with K-Nard on using recognized images • Kids growing up in Hawaii can't read in their language Naming the different islands in Micronesia instead of phrases or greetings (10:35)V. Rosete-Medeiros • Language is important but are the counts all self-identified? o Worked with youth who self-identified as Hawaiian, but born African American (10:36)S. Kana'iaupuni • It is self-identity, and they will put whatever the youth says and identifies with (10:36)R. Lee Soon • The Courts require a birth certificate (10:37)S. Kana'iaupuni Does the Courts go back and change the ethnicity data?
-(10:38)S. Matsuoka • Not sure if the Courts go back to change the ethnicity data Lots of data from HPD is "Unknown" Family Court enters up to 5 fields for ethnicity and the Courts allow up to 32 ethnicity entries

-• A child should not be "Not Yet Determined (NYD)" or "Unknown"
+• Our language is oral and spoken fluently but youth can't read in their language o A simple personal greeting could be recognized (10:34)J. F. Francis • I agree with K-Nard on using recognized images • Kids growing up in Hawaii can't read in their language Naming the different islands in Micronesia instead of phrases or greetings (10:35)V. Rosete-Medeiros • Language is important but are the counts all self-identified? o Worked with youth who self-identified as Hawaiian, but born African American (10:36)S. Kana'iaupuni • It is self-identity, and they will put whatever the youth says and identifies with (10:36)R. Lee Soon • The Courts require a birth certificate (10:37)S. Kana'iaupuni • Does the Courts go back and change the ethnicity data?
+(10:38)S. Matsuoka • Not sure if the Courts go back to change the ethnicity data Lots of data from HPD is "Unknown" Family Court enters up to 5 fields for ethnicity and the Courts allow up to 32 ethnicity entries • A child should not be "Not Yet Determined (NYD)" or "Unknown"